acm-hackschool-f17/session-2-learn/README.md

   * jQuery

-# What we'll be building today: A Simple Photogallery
+# What we'll be building today: An Interactive Photogallery

 ### Step 1: Download starter code